4 reasons you should be telling stories in your training

 A great story hooks everyone and keeps them on the edge of their seat.
 Just think of the frustration of a half-finished story, and the pain of never knowing how it ended - it’s agony!

 It’s clear that stories are naturally engaging, but this is just one of the reasons why storytelling is an incredibly powerful tool when creating training courses.
-In this blog, we’ll explore three reasons why you should include stories in every single training course you create.
+In this blog, we’ll explore four reasons why you should include stories in every single training course you create.

 Why telling stories is important for training.

-Stories capture our attention
+4. Stories capture our attention

 The ability of a training course to hold the learner’s attention is a critical measure of its success.
 An inattentive learner rarely learns well as they are likely to skip and miss important information.